lucianonooijen/Personal-Website/content/experience.md

 _06-2021 - present_ ~ **Reading group leader and moderator**

-Leading the reading groups on Stoicism and general book discussion group.
-Other resonsibilities include Discord server administration, help out new members and automating tasks.
+Leading the reading groups on Stoicism, Aristotle and general book discussion group.

+Other resonsibilities include Discord server administration, development and maintenance of the [custom-made bot](https://github.com/lucianonooijen/socrates-discord-bot), helping out new members and automating tasks.

 #### Gaga Animal Care